cloudpilot-emu/cloudpilot-emu/README.md

 ```
     $ yarn install
     $ yarn gen-revision
+    $ yarn build
-    $ yarn ng run app:build:production
+    $ yarn generate-worker
 ```

-The result will be in the `www` subdir.
-The build includes a service worker for offline operation.
-If you don't want the service worker you'll have to delete `ngsw-worker.js` from the generated bundle before serving it.
+The result will be in the `build-pwa` subdir.
+The last step generates a service worker for offline operation.
+You can skip it if you don't require offline operation, the app will work fine without it.

 Note that you need to build the WASM binary (see above) before building the web app.